Saturday, November 22, 2025

 ‘Priya,’ I heard her voice call out to my back.

-I turned around, in slow-motion, without saying the word, in possession of the ‘upper-hand’ temporarily.
+I turned around, in slow-motion, without saying a word, in possession of the ‘upper-hand’ temporarily.

 ‘You are an outstanding writer.
 And thank you.
 The Voice, surprised me, which too tended to be something of a surprise.